Manqoba-123/fnb-app-project-1/README.md

 git merge origin/main
 ```

-To get all the latest changes from main(Make sure you are inside your repo not main repo)
+To get all the latest changes from main(Make sure you are inside your branch not main branch)

 For questions please ask on whatsapp group